What’s On This Page

 The muscles need significantly more oxygen and energy during exercise, making iron a critical nutrient for optimal physical performance and strength.
 In addition, athletes and exercise enthusiasts need to pay special attention to iron consumption because engaging in intense exercise increases susceptibility to low iron levels (6).
 This is particularly true for female athletes.

 Optimal Cognitive Function

-Okay you knew it was coming... time for a shameless plug.
+Okay, you knew it was coming ...
+It's time for a shameless plug.
 Do you think the benefits of adding iron to your daily diet could help?
-Create a personalized daily vitamin pack that includes iron and any other vitamins, minerals or supplements you think could help.
-Start by adding iron to your Kit here!
+From immune function boosts to overall energy increases, hitting your iron requirements can have a significant impact on your overall wellness.
+So first, create a personalized daily vitamin pack that includes iron and other vitamins, minerals, or supplements you think could help.
+Then, start by adding iron to your Kit here!